Kaholo/kaholo-plugin-oci-dns/README.md

 1. Compartment (Autocomplete String) **Required** - The ID of the compartment to create the new zone in.
 2. Domain Name (String) **Required** - The name of the domain of the new zone.
 For example: www.example.com
 3. Scope (Options) **Optional** - The scope of the new zone.
 Can be Private\Public.
 Default value Public.
+4. Private View of VCN(Autocomplete) **Optional** - The vcn to get it's default private dns view.
+Only for Private DNS zones.
 4. Zone Type (Options) **Optional** - The type of the new zone.
 Can be either Primary or Secondary.
 Default is Primary.
-5. External Masters (Array of Objects) **Optional** - Required only for secondary zones.
+6. External Masters (Array of Objects) **Optional** - Required only for secondary zones.
 External master servers for the zone.
 Can find more on the external master object in [here](https://docs.oracle.com/en-us/iaas/api/#/en/dns/20180115/datatypes/ExternalMaster).

 ## Method Update Zone Records